n123git/YWdata/README.md

 * Dumping wallpapers yourself i.e. for yw3
 * Merge wallpapers
 * Preview/Test Custom Wallpapers</br>

 I am planning to make a reversestitch to aid in making custom wallpapers for mods (and planning to dump yw3 wallpapers too) :D</br>
 Note: the dumps dont include the error/debug wallpaper (IDs 10-255) as it is plain-black, not in the files and isn't supposed to occur in-game.

+### Stitching Tool Guide
+The tool has the following settings:
+* Main Image (Required): This is the main spritesheet/background (000.png)
+* Overlay Image (Optional): This is the tiled overlay (001.png)
+* Columns: This is either 2 or 4, if the main image contains a gradient choose mode 4, otherwise 2.
+* Gradient Height (Broken): This is currently broken, DO NOT TOUCH IT.
+* Show Gradient (Disable this): Gradients are currently broken, disable this.</br>

+For example to dump Cool Blue, you'd import the 000.png as the Main Image, 001.png as the Overlay Image.
+Set it to 4 columns and disable Show Gradient.
+Then right-click the preview and click "Save as" or "Save Image as".

 ## Translator Tool
 A tool to translate and grab the IDs of Yo-kai watch things via the official translations ripped from the gamer, currently only supports YW2.
 Although YW3, YW1, YWB1 and YWB2 support is planned.</br>
 This tool supports MacOS, Linux, Windows and ANY modern OS that can run a up-to-date version of a web browser.